“The recompense for an injury is a proportionate injury [an eye for an eye];

 Gossip

 Gossip, or backbiting, is another example of immorality.
 Of it, the Koran says: “Do not spy on, nor backbite one another.
 Would any of you like to eat the flesh of your dead brother [or sister]?
 You would find it abhorrent” (49:12).
-In other words, its that bad.
+In other words, it’s that bad.
 Similarly, a Tradition of the Prophet states: “Do not gossip.
 If your brother/sister has that attribute, it is backbiting.
 If they do not, it is slander.”
 We in the West have little appreciation these days of how dangerous gossip can be.
 But considering that backbiting can even end in loss of life, it is nothing to be trifled with.

 One of the greatest dangers of gossip is that disinformation tends to get enhanced.
 Put another way, information entropy increases.
 “That’s John’s new dog” may, at a remove of 6 or 7 persons, be transformed into: “They say you’re a dog, John!”
 Sometimes one starts a rumor, and in time, it comes back in such a form that one has to believe it oneself.
 The best action, then, is not to initiate a rumor, and not to gossip at all.